csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

         - rich libraries that can make web development faster and easier
         - good community with thorough documentations
         - high flexibility
+        - it is in the scope of CSC309
     - cons:
         - monolithic
         - unable to handle multiple requests simultaneously